 - Headache

 - Nausea

 - Balance problems or dizziness

-- Double or fuzzy vision
+- · Double or fuzzy vision

 - Sensitivity to light or noise

-- Feeling sluggish
+- · Feeling sluggish

 - Feeling foggy or groggy

 - · Concentration or memory problems

 - Confusion

 This protocol is intended to provide the mechanics to follow during the course of contests/matches/events when an athlete sustains an apparent concussion.
-For the purposes of this policy, appropriate health care professionals are defined as: physicians licensed to practice medicine in all its branches in Illinois and certified athletic trainers.
+In accordance with the Youth Sports Concussion Safety Act, appropriate health care professionals are defined as: physicians licensed to practice medicine in all its branches in Illinois, certified athletic trainers, advanced practice nurses (APN) and physician assistants (PA).

-- 1. During the pre-game conference of coaches and officials, the official shall remind the head coaches that a school-approved appropriate health care professional will need to clear for return to play any athlete removed from a contest for an apparent head injury. - 2.
+- 1. During the pre-game conference of coaches and officials, the official shall remind the head coaches that a school-approved appropriate health care professional (who meets the description above) will need to clear for return to play any athlete removed from a contest for an apparent head injury. - 2.
 The officials will have no role in determining concussion other than the obvious situation where a player is unconscious or apparently unconscious as is provided for under the previous rule.
 Officials will merely point out to a coach that a player is apparently injured and advise the coach that the player should be examined by the school-approved health care provider. - 3.
 If it is confirmed by the school's approved health care professional that the student did not sustain a concussion, the head coach may so advise the officials during an appropriate stoppage of play and the athlete may re-enter competition pursuant to the contest rules. - 4.
-Otherwise, if an athlete can not be cleared to return to play by a school-approved health care professional as defined in this protocol, that athlete may not be returned to competition that day and is then subject to the IHSA's Return to Play (RTP) Policy before the student-athlete can return to practice or competition. - 5.
+Otherwise, if an athlete cannot be cleared to return to play by a school-approved health care professional as defined in this protocol, that athlete may not be returned to competition that day and is then subject to his or her school's Return to Play (RTP) protocols before the student-athlete can return to practice or competition. - 5.
 Following the contest, a Special Report shall be filed by the contest official(s) with the IHSA Office through the Officials Center. - 6.
 In cases where an assigned IHSA state finals event medical professional is present, his/her decision to not allow an athlete to return to competition may not be over-ruled.